 7.2.2.16 Facility

-In order to signal call redirection specific to H.323 procedures (call forwarding, redirecting a call to the MC, or forcing a call to be routed to the gatekeeper) or in case of supplementary service signalling according to ITU-T Rec.
+In order to signal call redirection specific to H.323 procedures (call forwarding, call transfer, redirecting a call to the MC, or forcing a call to be routed to the gatekeeper) or in case of supplementary service signalling according to ITU-T Rec.
 H.450, the User-user information element of the Facility message is used.
 This particular case shall be indicated by coding a Facility IE of length zero; i.e., the Facility information element shall consist of exactly 2 octets as follows:

 • Octet No. 1 (information element identifier) shall be set to "00011100" ("1C'H) to indicate the Facility IE.